Eidotheia/RemoteR1/source/_posts/exercise.md

 ---
-title: Little Notes on Representation Theory
+title: A Little Note on Representation Theory
 date: 2023-11-26 20:12:58
 tags:
 ---